Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 Here's how it works:

-- Upon signup you are given $10 credit to try the platform and your subscription level is set to `Newbie`.
+- Upon signup you are given $10 credit to try the platform and your subscription level is set to `Promo`.
 - When you provide a payment method, purchase allocation and pay $50 - your subscription level is set to `Advanced`
 - If you decide to pay $500 instead, your subscription level is set to `Pro`
 - Users with valid payment method can create **organizations**: